Müfide İlhan: Second marriage

-In Ankara she met with Doctor Faruk İlhan.
+In Ankara she met Dr Faruk İlhan.
 But Faruk İlhan had to travel to Kabul, Afghanistan to establish the Medicine school of Kabul University.
 They married in Kabul.
-In 1945 towards the end of World War II, the couple decided to return to Turkey.
+In 1945, towards the end of World War II, the couple decided to return to Turkey.
 But because of the war-time hardships and unrest in Karachi, the couple was not able to sail back.
-So, they returned home by a car over Iran, which seemed impossible to many people in 1945.
+So, they returned home by car through Iran, which seemed impossible to many people in 1945.
 In 1946, they decided to settle in Mersin, Faruk İlhan's home city.

 Political life

 In Mersin she began to get interested in politics.
 The Democrat Party (DP) defeated the Republican People's Party (CHP) in 1950 general elections, thus ended 27-years rule of the CHP, which later on was called the 'white revolution'.
 Müfide İlhan became the mayor of Mersin as the candidate of DP on 3 September 1950 elections, and she created sensation both at home and abroad for being the first ever female mayor of Turkey, at a time when the participation of Turkish women in politics was still considerably low.
 She was invited to Great Britain.

 İlhan, as most reformists of the day, was against the authoritarian administration of pre-1950 CHP government.
 However she was not against the ideology of CHP, so called Kemalism.
 Thus, some early moves of DP government, which seemed to be against Kemalism, disappointed her.
 For example, it was difficult for her to accept DP government's lift of the ban on Arabic ezan.
 It was the CHP government, which initiated ezan in Turkish in 1932 instead of in traditional Arabic.

 On 17 December 1951, after a year of extensive work, she resigned from her post.
 After a while she also resigned from the party.
 She formed a league named 'League for supporting independent candidates' in Mersin.
 She also published a short lived bulletin named Mücadele (Struggle).
 However, after her husband was appointed to İzmit as chief physician she left Mersin in 1955.